-The best dividend stocks are a prized commodity amongst income investors.
+The best dividend stocks for 2022 are a prized commodity amongst income investors.
 Dividends exceeding the market average are one of the best ways to generate passive income on Wall Street.
-That said, it’s not enough to start positions in companies offering the highest yields; there’s a lot more that needs to be considered.
+That said, it’s not enough to start positions in companies offering the highest yields; a lot more needs to be considered.
 At the very least, prospective investors need to consider numerous factors when determining the quality of high-yield dividend stocks: the company’s health, competitive advantage (moat), financial standing, track record, and industry—to name a few indicators.

 What Is A Dividend Stock?

 A dividend stock is an equity traded on Wall Street, not unlike “growth” stocks.
 Much like their growth counterparts, dividend stocks are bought and sold on all major indices: the S&P 500, the Dow, the Nasdaq, and more.
 Dividend stocks and growth stocks share more similarities than differences.
-It is worth noting that dividend stocks do reward patient investors with one thing growth stocks can’t offer: a dividend yield.
+It is worth noting that dividend stocks reward patient investors with one thing growth stocks can’t offer: a dividend yield.

-As their names suggest, high dividend stocks pay large dividends to their shareholders, whereas “growth” stocks do not.
+As their names suggest, high dividend stocks pay significant dividends to their shareholders, whereas “growth” stocks do not.
 That’s not to say dividend stocks can’t offer growth (they can), but rather that their dividend yield is coveted.

 The dividend is a small payment on behalf of qualifying companies to shareholders.
 Investors will receive a small percentage of the stock’s value for each share they own in the form of a dividend.
 The yield of the dividend and how frequently it is paid will depend on the company.
 In return, the businesses behind the stock will typically receive tax breaks at the corporate level.